-Educational institutions are full of business processes, though they may not look the same as a traditional business.
+Educational institutions like Nursing Degrees in North GA are full of business processes, though they may not look the same as a traditional business.

 From financial aid requests, grant proposal processes and budget approvals, schools and colleges have a number of complex tasks that require proper management.

 Many educators and higher learning administrators struggle with managing these processes correctly, however.
 Missed deadlines, nonfiction failures or overall slowdowns in approval processes can have financial consequences for students and faculty alike.

 Business process management (BPM) and workflow automation tools are designed to improve these processes to ease the burden.
 In fact, these tools could be the key to helping educators improve efficiency and save money.

 Here are a few things that educators should know about BPM and workflow automation tools, and how they can help reduce the workload on staff, students and administrators.

 A business process is any set of related tasks that are performed to accomplish a specific goal.

 For schools and higher learning institutions, this might involve processes like staff onboarding, PTO requests and purchase orders.
 But it may also include some unique processes like student financial aid requests or scholarship approval forms.

 These processes impact all of the areas of a school or college, including: